nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps
 * requires a secure app to store sensitive client details

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app.
+**Value proposition**: manage contacts faster than a typical mouse/GUI driven app while ensuring that client details are safe and secure.

 ### User stories